 For example, terpinen-4-ol is the active ingredient in tea tree oil that is supposed to be the most therapeutic.
 When tea tree oil undergoes GC/MS testing, the compliant range for terpinen-4-ol is between 30 and 48%, and the “compliant range” for terpineol is 1.5 – 8%.
 So the compliant range for the two combined is 31.5 – 56%.

 Main Camp Natural Extracts claims to be “the purest tea tree oil in the world.”
-Now, I don’t know about “purest” but they do have some pretty strong tea tree oil.
-Their terpinen-4-ol + terpineol is a minimum of 75% and it typically is over 80%.
+Now, I don't know about “purest” but they do have some pretty strong tea tree oil.
+Their terpinen-4-ol + terpineol is a minimum of 75% (according to a document on their site) and it typically is over 80%.
 That clearly is well outside of the GC/MS guidelines.

 So Main Camp's oil would not test compliant with GC/MS testing, but it seems to be a valuable tea tree oil, nonetheless.